 Click Disable Policy.

-Notice that the associated cell in the Custom Specified Age In Days column changes to a negative number.
+The associated cell in the Custom Specified Age In Days column changes to a negative number.
 A negative number in this cell disables the policy.

-Re-enabling disabled archiving policies
+To re-enable disabled archiving policies

 - From the Archive Policies table, select the policy that you want to enable.